jbolanos93/Pango/README.md

 ### Processess

-Script will write Shell Scripts that will run automatically and then be placed in the 'Shell' directory.
-Both Shell Scrips look like:
+* Script will write Shell Scripts that will run automatically and then be placed in the 'Shell' directory.

-#!/bin/sh

-cd ./Sequence/
-eval "$(conda shell.bash hook)" conda activate pangolin pangolin *"Name_Of_your_Fasta_File"*

-You Can Find the Final reports created by Pangolin in the 'Final_Report' folder.
+* You Can Find the Final reports created by Pangolin in the 'Final_Report' folder.